blueriq/8bit-theme/README.md

 # About

-The scripts in this repository are written for demo purposes.
+Code in this repository are written for demo purposes.
 No rights reserved.

 # Note